-The records should be in a format approved by Defra.
+The records should be in a format approved by the Scottish Government.
 The keeper must produce these records to an inspector when asked to do so.
-It is recommended that cattle keepers maintain records following the format of the holding register suggested by BCMS.

 This format covers both on-farm cattle breeding records and the cattle movement records.